-The Technology and Energy for Sustainable Logistics Act (TESLA) aims to enhance the legal framework surrounding critical infrastructure in Arkansas by including electric vehicle charging stations in the definition of "critical infrastructure."
-This inclusion is significant as it recognizes the growing importance of electric vehicle infrastructure in the context of criminal offenses related to property damage or destruction.
-The bill amends Arkansas Code 5-38-101(2) to add electric vehicle charging stations as a protected category alongside existing facilities such as chemical manufacturing plants, telecommunications infrastructure, and natural gas facilities.
+The proposed legislation, known as the Technology and Energy for Sustainable Logistics Act (TESLA), aims to enhance the definition of "critical infrastructure" in Arkansas law by including electric vehicle charging stations.
+This addition is significant as it recognizes the growing importance of electric vehicle infrastructure in the context of criminal offenses related to property damage or destruction.
+The act seeks to ensure that electric vehicle charging stations are afforded the same protections as other critical infrastructure facilities, which include various manufacturing, telecommunications, and energy-related facilities.

 HB 1980: 5-38-101(2)